 Coping With Life's Threats

 Stress affects us all.
 Sometimes we have just a little stress.
-At other times we may have major, long-term stress.
-Some stress has a positive impact, but excessive or long-term stress can contribute to serious health problems.
+At other times we may have major or long-term stress.
+Some stress can be helpful, but excessive or long-term stress may contribute to serious health problems.

 Stress is usually caused by how we react to the people, events, and changes in our lives.
 We are living in a time of rapid technological, scientific, social, economic, and political change.
-We often don't know how to cope.
+We often don't know how to cope with these changes.
 Learning effective stress management skills may be one of the most important things you can do for your health.

 What Is Stress?

 This body response is most helpful when threats are real or physical.
 We need the stress response to help us cope with real emergencies.
-The energy from stress also can help us be more productive if we channel that energy into positive activities.
+The energy from stress also can help us in non-emergency situations if we channel the energy into positive activities.

-Most threats today, however, are more mental than physical.
-We often feel unable or unwilling to take action.
+However, threats today are more often mental than physical.
+We may feel unable or unwilling to take action.
 Sometimes we just have more stress than we can handle.
 To make matters worse, we may never have learned the skills we need to relax and unwind from the effects of a day's stress.

 That's when stress becomes a threat to our health.
 It's like running a machine at full speed all day every day, without any service breaks.
 The excess wear and tear caused by constantly running a machine—or our bodies—at top speed can quickly lead to break-down or illness.